Federico Bikoro: International career

 Bikoro made his international debut for Equatorial Guinea national team on 4 September 2013, appearing in a non-FIFA friendly against Libya, which ended in a 1–1 draw.
 His official debut for the side came on 6 June 2015, as he started in a 1–0 away win against Andorra.

 Bikoro scored his first international goal on 9 October 2017, netting his team's second in a 3–1 home win against Mauritius.

+Bikoro is competing for his first international competition at the 2021 Africa Cup of Nations in Cameroon.
+In December 2023, he was selected from the list of 27 Equatorial Guinea players selected by Juan Micha to compete in the 2023 Africa Cup of Nations.